 If you only have one hypothesis to test it’s clear where to spend the time you have to do discovery work.
 If you have many hypotheses, how do you decide where your precious discovery hours should be spent?
 Which hypotheses should be tested?
 Which ones should be de-prioritised or just thrown away?
 To help answer this question, Jeff Gothelf put together the Hypothesis Prioritisation Canvas (Gothelf, J., The hypothesis prioritization canvas, 2019):

 Quantifying and Qualifying Desirability

-How can leadership teams actively manage value or devise ways to deliver more of it, whether functional (saving time, reducing cost) or emotional (reducing anxiety, providing entertainment)?
+How can leadership teams actively manage value or devise ways to deliver more, whether functional (saving time, reducing cost) or emotional (reducing anxiety, providing entertainment)?
 Discrete choice analysis—which simulates demand for different combinations of product features, pricing, and other components—and similar research techniques are powerful and useful tools, but they are designed to test consumer reactions to preconceived concepts of value—the concepts that managers are accustomed to judging (Almquist, E., Senior, J., & Bloch, N., The Elements of Value, 2016).

 So how do you facilitate discussions that help teams clearly see value from different angles?
 I’ve found that alignment diagrams are really good to get the teams to have qualifying discussions around value.
 Here are some examples below:

 Visualising Desirability through Alignment Diagrams